jobegood49/javascript-practice-h5/pseudo-practice-main/challenge-main-pseudocode.md

 Dalam kalender Gregorian, tahun kabisat memiliki beberapa kriteria yaitu antara lain:

-- Jika tahun habis di bagi 4 dan tidak habis di bagi 100, dan
+- Jika tahun habis dibagi 4, dan tidak habis di bagi 100
-- Jika tahun habis di bagi 4, habis di bagi 100, dan habis di bagi 400
+  - _If the year is divided by 4 the remainder is 0 and when divided by 100 the remainder is not 0_
-- If the year is divided by 4 the remainder is 0 and when divided by 100 the remainder is not 0
+- Jika tahun habis dibagi 4, habis dibagi 100, dan habis dibagi 400
-- If the year is divided by 4 the remainder is 0, when divided by 100 the remainder is 0 and when divided by 400 the remainder is 0
+  - _If the year is divided by 4 the remainder is 0, when divided by 100 the remainder is 0 and when divided by 400 the remainder is 0_

 Buatlah algoritma & pseudocode untuk menentukan apakah suatu tahun merupakan tahun kabisat atau bukan!